This information is directly from Rape Crisis Cape Town Trust

 - Becoming suicidal

-It is important that we recognise that people respond differently to trauma.
+It is important that we recognize that people respond differently to trauma.
 While most survivors will experience these symptoms, some survivors may only experience a few of these symptoms or none at all.
 We must be careful not to judge whether someone has been raped by the number of symptoms that they display.

 The trauma of rape is often compounded by the myths, prejudice and stigma associated with rape.
 Survivors who have internalised these myths have to fight feelings of guilt and shame.
 The burden can be overwhelming especially if the people they come into contact with reinforce those myths and prejudices.
 It is never a survivor’s fault for being raped.
 No one asks to be raped or deserves to be raped.